-a.
-Each school may send two teams per level per school to Pacific National Japan Bowl (this may change in 2023).

-b.
-As of today, JASO will send one winning team from Level 4 to the National Japan Bowl.

-c.
-All team members must be studying Japanese formally at the same high school for academic credit, and not as an extracurricular activity.
+- a.
+Each school may send two teams per level per school to Pacific National Japan Bowl (this may change in 2024). - b.
+JASO will send one team from Level 3 and 4 to the National Japan Bowl in April, 2023. - c.
+All team members must be studying Japanese formally at the same high school for academic credit, and not as an extracurricular activity. - d.

-d.
 A team must have two or three students.
 One student is not a team.
 PNWJB strongly encourages schools to form a team of three students instead of two.